 Asparagus densiflorus myriocladus

-Asparagus densiflorus myriocladus is a finely textured subtropical foliage plant, with a bushy, compact habit.
-This Asparagus had strong woody stems and fluffy green tufts.
-It has tiny, bright green, needle-like foliage.
-Asparagus densiflorus is native to eastern and South Africa, where it grows as a perennial shrub in dry to moist, shady forests and savanna bushes.
-Asparagus densiflorus myriocladus can be used as an ornamental houseplant or as filler foliage in cut flower bouquets.
-It is commonly known as Ming fern, Dill fern or Asparagus fern.
-Evanthia has Asparagus densiflorus myriocladus starting material available all year round, as seed and young plants from seed.
+Asparagus densiflorus myriocladus is a beautiful subtropical plant with a fine texture.
+It has a bushy, compact growth habit with sturdy woody stems and fluffy green plumes.
+It features very fine, bright green, needle-like leaves.
+Asparagus densiflorus is native to East and South Africa, where it grows as a perennial in dry to moist, shady forests and savanna scrub.
+Asparagus densiflorus myriocladus can be used as a houseplant or as a foliage filler in cut flower bouquets.
+It is commonly known as Ornamental Asparagus.
+Other internationally used names for Asparagus densiflorus myriocladus include: Ming fern; Dill fern; Asparagus fern.
+Evanthia has Asparagus densiflorus myriocladus starting material available year-round, as seeds and young plants from seed.
 Ask our team for the Asparagus cultivation manual for commercial production.
-Check out all Asparagus in the Evanthia range.
+View all Asparagus in the Evanthia assortment.

 Properties